 How do you find your artists?

-In order to spread the work about our Artist Collective programming to prospective artists impacted by homelessness in Nashville, TN, we have partnered with Open Table Nashville for Where to Turn in Nashville: A Resource Guide for Navigating the Streets.
-In 2018 we were under the Employment section, and in 2019 we have helped Open Table Nashville create an Arts section for the Where to Turn in Nashville resource guide to make it easier for people on the streets to find and access art programming.
+We utilize several methods in order to spread the word about our Artist Collective programming to prospective artists impacted by homelessness in Nashville, TN.
+In 2018, we partnered with Open Table Nashville for Where to Turn in Nashville: A Resource Guide for Navigating the Streets, and were under the Employment section.
+In 2019 we helped Open Table Nashville create an Arts section for the Where to Turn in Nashville resource guide to make it easier for people on the streets to find and access art programming.
 Our community engagement intern also researches and reaches out to agencies that serve similar populations each semester and we send marketing material and establish relationships in an effort to educate social service workers, case managers, recovery centers, and more about our Artist Collective opportunity.
 We also have business cards with our program description, contact info, and bus info that community members can distribute to artists experiencing homelessness they know or see.
 To pick up a dozen Become a POVA Artist business cards, email our Executive Director, Nicole.

 Who can become an artist?